openmultiplayer/web/docs/scripting/functions/GetPlayerAnimationFlags.md

 :::warning

-If the player is in a vehicle, all returned animation flags are 0.
+If the player state is not on-foot, all returned animation flags are 0.

 :::